Threadstone-Wiki/Threadstone-Wiki/pages/chunk/async-chunk-loading.md

 # Chunk swap

-In each dimension the loaded chunks are stored in a [`Long2ObjectOpenHashmap`](https://github.com/karussell/fastutil/blob/master/src/it/unimi/dsi/fastutil/longs/Long2ObjectOpenHashMap.java).
+In each dimension the loaded chunks are stored in a [chunk hashmap](chunk-hashmap.md).
-The `Long2ObjectOpenhashmap` is a data structure that does not support asynchronous operations.
-If multiple threads access the `Long2ObjectOpenhashmap` at the same time, it can fail to work as intended.
-In particular it is possible to load chunks that are already loaded.
-For this there are two different methods.
+The chunk hashmap does not support asynchronous operations.
+If a stained glass thread tries to get a chunk from the chunk hashmap, while the main thread is performing another operation on the chunk hashmap, then the stained glass thread can fail to find the chunk, even if it actually was in the hashmap.

 ## Rehash chunk swap
 A detailed explanation of rehash chunk swaps is in [cool mann's homework](https://docs.google.com/document/d/1rTKfmVLAtmvBMWW1QSgnetSG8Fuit5CaUvV77T9SgXk/edit)